Tax Preparation Cost Benchmarks 2026

 How much should a $10M company spend on tax preparation?

 A $10M company should expect to pay $10,000-$25,000 annually for tax preparation and compliance, depending on structure complexity.
 Adding proactive tax planning could bring the total to $25,000-$50,000.
-But the ROI of good planning typically far exceeds the additional cost.
+But the ROI of good planning typically far exceeds the additional cost through credits, deductions, and timing optimization.

 Is a national accounting firm worth the cost for a mid-market company?